 Pensacola State College is a participating agency in the Florida Retirement System.
-Full time employees receive the benefits of membership in the Florida Retirement System.
-The College pays the employee's total contribution earned to the FRS.
-An employee must complete six (6) years of service in order to be vested in the FRS.
+Full time employees (and other whose annual work/paid hours equal the state's requirement) receive the benefits of membership in the Florida Retirement System.
+The College pays a percentage contribution on wages earned set by the state to the FRS.
+An employee must meet the vesting requirements outlined by FRS based on the year they started in the FRS service time.